 - reduced coordination and fine motor skills

-Researchers are unsure how much alcohol, if any, it is safe to consume during pregnancy, so most doctors recommend that pregnant women avoid alcohol completely.
+Researchers are unsure how much alcohol, if any, is safe to consume during pregnancy, so most doctors recommend that pregnant people avoid alcohol completely.

-- Lunch meat and deli salads: Deli meats and foods, such as premade chicken salad, may contain listeria.
+- Lunch meat, deli salads: Deli meats and foods, such as premade chicken salad may contain listeria.
 Listeria is a bacteria that can cross the placenta and may be deadly for the fetus.

 - Unpasteurized juice and dairy: As with deli meats, unpasteurized dairy products and juices can contain listeria and other bacteria that may cause food poisoning.

-- Some soft cheeses: Certain soft cheese may contain unpasteurized dairy, particularly imported soft cheeses, such as brie, feta, and queso blanco.
+- Some soft cheeses: Certain soft cheeses may contain unpasteurized dairy, particularly imported soft cheeses such as brie, feta, and queso blanco.

 - Raw meat and fish: Raw meat and fish, including sushi and raw oysters, can contain both salmonella and toxoplasmosis.
-Pregnant women have an increased risk of getting foodborne illness from these pathogens.
-Foodborne illness may cause dehydration, fever, and intrauterine sepsis, a blood infection that can be deadly to the fetus.
+Expectant people have an increased risk of getting a foodborne illness from these pathogens.
+A foodborne illness may cause dehydration, fever, and intrauterine sepsis, which is a blood infection that can be deadly to the fetus.

 - Raw eggs: Raw eggs can also contain salmonella.
-Pregnant women should avoid any foods that may contain raw eggs, such as unbaked cookie dough or homemade Caesar salad dressing.
+Pregnant people should avoid any foods that may contain raw eggs, such as unbaked cookie dough or homemade caesar salad dressing.